thanhdatpd/android_device_meizu_bicot/README.md

 Update timeline:

+- 7/9/2019: Yeahh, im comeback with newer pc i5 3470 and 8G ram, it still need about 4hour for first build :(((. so slow than google cloud compute engine.
+But its okey. have a nice day guy..

 - 8/8/2019: Today i going to new city, starting new life without PC :(.
 So, i will break for some week until have a new pc.
 That so borring.
 I still online to check any pull or comment,..
 Hope everything okey.

 - 6/8/2019: Today im so excited. i already push release v0.0.2, it was fixed wifi, fingerprint,.. and many thing have problem :( hope a good day come.
 Note: insmod wlan.ko for wifi hal/driver, if have service not run, check sepolicy and/or create sepolicy domain for that service.